Rapptz/discord.py/docs/api.rst

     .. attribute:: update_agreements

         The user must update their agreement of Discord's terms of service and privacy policy.

-    .. attribute:: acknowledge_tos_update

-        The user must acknowledge the update to Discord's terms of service.

     .. attribute:: none